 - 1. Determine the tasks on which subject assessments are based and the marks that will be allocated to each task. - 2.
-Translate the components of each subject guide into student tasks and specify values to be applied to each task, consistent with those of the subject guides. - 3.
-Schedule the assessment tasks throughout the course.
+Translate the components of each subject guide into student tasks and specify values to be applied to each task, consistent with those of the subject guides. - Schedule the assessment tasks throughout the course.
 The schedule for each subject is published in this handbook.
 Exact dates of tasks will be notified two weeks in advance, on the assessment task notification.
 No more than two assessment tasks should be scheduled for any one day. - 4.
 Ensure there is a process in place for the collection of assessment tasks due to be submitted outside of class lessons. - 5.
 Establish procedures for recording and reporting student performance on all assessment tasks.
-Records of all marks which form part of the assessment program are to be kept in duplicate and filed separately for security purposes. - 6.
-Notify students and parent/carers of the award of a zero mark for any assessment task.
-This must be in writing.
+Records of all marks which form part of the assessment program are to be kept in duplicate and filed separately for security purposes.

-- 7. Avoid changing the published assessment program after its commencement unless: - a) The relative value of the task is not altered - b) The component weightings are maintained - c) Students are informed in writing - d) The Principal, Deputy Principal and Head Teacher are informed. - 8.
-Ensure learning activities and assessment tasks are differentiated to accommodate students with additional needs. - 9.
+- 6. Notify students and parent/carers of the award of a zero mark for any assessment task.
+This must be in writing. - 7.
+Give special consideration to students with a disability and others with special needs after consulting with the Principal, Wellbeing Coordinator and the Learning Support teacher. - 8.
+Avoid changing the published assessment program after its commencement unless: - a) The relative value of the task is not altered - b) The component weightings are maintained - c) Students are informed in writing - d) The Principal, Deputy Principal and Head Teacher are informed. - 9.
+Make sure assessment tasks differentiate among student performance across criteria. - 10.
 Establish review procedures if a student lodges an appeal within 24 hours of receiving the mark for an individual assessment task.